A "Screen and Treat" Helicobacter Pylori Eradication Trial in Adolescents in Three Regions of Chile

 a.
 Baseline evaluation during the month prior to treatment. b.
 2-4 months post treatment

-Change in blood levels of biomarkers indicative of gastric damage in treated as compared to non-treated subjects after 6 month follow up.
+Change in blood levels of biomarkers indicative of gastric damage in adolescents with successful eradication after treatment, as compared to non-treated subjects after 6 month follow up.

 Time Frame: a.
 Baseline: Within 2 weeks before initiation of eradication treatment and at similar time-frame in non-treated age matched controls (pre-sample) b.
 1 month after treatment c.
 6 months post treatment